-The planning process of cellular systems requires a careful consideration of the wireless parts concerning the optimal locations of the transmitters, as well as a proper dimensioning of the fixed network components which will carry the traffic from the base stations (BS) to the switching centers and further network components.
-Future mobile communication systems like UMTS or IMT-2000 show that CDMA technology will dominate the transmission part of the access network.
+The planning process of cellular systems requires a careful consideration of the wireless parts concerning the optimal locations of the transmitters, as well as a proper dimensioning of fixed network components which will carry the traffic from the base stations (BS) to the switching centers and further network components.
+Future mobile communications systems like UMTS or IMT-2000 show that CDMA technology will dominate the transmission part of the access network.
 In CDMA systems, voice is encoded and packaged in variable length packets that are transported between the mobile station and the switching center.
 While the packetization provides a great flexibility in resource allocation, it poses a quality of service (QoS) problem on the voice transport task.
 A degradation of the QoS can be avoided by a proper dimensioning of the used link between the CDMA base station and the mobile switching center.
-In [4] a T1/E1 link as BS-MSC interconnection is examined in order to satisfy the quality of service in terms of delay bound (maximum allowable delay) and packet loss probability.
+In [Ger97] a T1/E1 link as BS-MSC interconnection is examined in order to satisfy the quality of service in terms of delay bound (maximum allowable delay) and a packet loss probability.
 It is shown that for almost all practical link speeds, statistical multiplexing provides a reasonable gain over peak rate allocation (or circuit switching).
-This work is continued in [3], where the efficiency of using an ATM link for connecting the BS to the ATM core network was assessed.
-Owning to the low bit rate of the IS-96 voice coding employed in the IS-95 [10] system the ATM Adaptation Layer Type 2 (AAL-2) is considered appropriate for tunneling vocoder traffic.
-The results show that with typical T1/E1 bandwidth AAL-2 multiplexing is only capable to transport about 80% of what the unchannelized raw T1/E1 link can handle.
+This work is continued in [Ger98], where the efficiency of using an ATM link for connecting the BS to the ATM core network was assessed.
+Owning to the low bit rate of the IS-96 voice coded employed in the IS-95 system the ATM Adaptation Laver Type 2 (AAL-2) is considered appropriate for tunneling vocoder traffic.
+The results show that with typical T1/E1 bandwidth AAL-2 multiplexing is only capable to transport 80% of the unchannelized 'raw' T1/E1 link can handle.
 Nevertheless, with ATM it is possible to adapt the bandwidth of the BS to core network connection to current load conditions of the cell.

 This paper is organized as follows.
-Section 2 deals with the description of clustered customer traffic using 2-dimensional representation of point patterns.
-It is shown that for the planning of mobile communication networks, it is necessary to describe the teletraffic of the observed area using 2-dimensional point patterns.
+Section 2 deals with the description of clustered customer traffic using twodimensional representation of point patterns.
+It is shown that for the planning of mobile communication networks, it is necessary to describe the teletraffic of the observed area using two-dimensional point patterns.
 Section 3 will present methods how to perform such a traffic characterization and how this can facilitate cellular network planning.
-The algorithms described in that section have been implemented in a realistic commercial network planning tool ICEPT [16].
+The algorithms described in that section have been implemented in a realistic commercial network planning tool ICEPT.
 While demand based planning is important for any wireless network, it is extremely the case for networks applying CDMA technology.
 This is due to the fact that here cell capacity is interference-limited and each user contributes to the total interference in the cell.
-Section 4 shows how this probabilistic nature of the user distribution and cell coverage can be used in the planning process of CDMA networks.
+Section 0 shows how this probabilistic nature of the user distribution and cell coverage can be used in the planning process of CDMA networks.
 Section 5 concludes this paper and gives an outlook on future projects.

-2. Two-dimensional traffic process and subjective quality of service
+2 Two-dimensional Traffic Process and Subjective Quality of Service